 As a result, most threat hunting content requires a great deal of labor to develop and it can be difficult for organizations to scale up their production of this content.

 The mission at Cyborg Security is to help organizations jumpstart the threat hunting process by augmenting their practices with ready-made and timely threat hunting content that’s been developed by a team of some of the most experienced threat hunters in the world.
-This team has been streamlining how they develop their queries or automated hunts so that they can be plugged directly into a variety of different big data platforms, SIEM products, and other security platforms.
+This team has been streamlining how they develop their queries or automated hunts so that they can be plugged directly into a variety of different big data platforms, security information and event management (SIEM) products, and other security platforms.
 This can be a tremendous help in establishing repeatable processes, even in the face of employee turnover.
-While threat hunting content does not automate the entire hunt proceedings, it does help threat hunting teams start on a level ground
+While threat hunting content does not automate the entire hunt proceedings, it does help threat hunting teams start on a level ground.

 For more on threat hunting content read our blog, Threat Content, Not Automation, Fuels Effective Threat Hunting.